MikkelSchubert/paleomix/docs/phylo_pipeline/overview.rst

 3. Phylogenetic inference

-    Following construction of (aligned) multi-FASTA sequences, phylogenetic inference may be carried out using a partioned maximum likelihood approach via ExaML.
+    Following construction of (aligned) multi-FASTA sequences, phylogenetic inference may be carried out using a partitioned maximum likelihood approach via ExaML.